skienzmatishun/rippreport/content/p/blast-from-the-past/index.md

 summary: Former Sheriff Hoss Mack ran the Baldwin County Sheriff's Department like a personal kingdom while burying internal sex scandals and wrongful convictions.
   Leaked autopsy reports and departmental letters verify that top leadership knew an innocent man was framed to protect high-ranking officers.
-Grab the key and unlock the dark departmental secrets these corrupt gatekeepers tried to lock away forever.
 ---
 **Please read the comments.**